 - Assign metrics or key performance indicators for each goal so you have something to evaluate your progress against.

 - Look at both quantitative and qualitative data to get a view of the larger picture.

 - Avoid making decisions based on just one snapshot or year of data.
-It’s better to look at trends over time to get a more comprehensive view.
-This is particularly important with pandemic-era data, as COVID-19 introduced many anomalies and changes that skewed typical patterns.
+It’s better to look at trends over time to get a more comprehensive view, particularly in light of any disruptions to typical patterns due to the COVID-19 pandemic.

 Learn more about how the superintendent of Danville Public Schools partnered with Hanover Research for system-wide support with quantitative and qualitative data tracking.

 Data should be part of every decision in a district or school — from department meetings to professional learning communities across school sites.
 Getting everyone on board with system-wide data use often means people need some additional training.
 So, it’s important to develop professional learning opportunities that help leaders, teachers, and staff strengthen their data literacy skills.
 This is another area where you may want to lean on external support to build capacity initially.
 Once district and school-based administrators are comfortable with data use, they can begin to support teachers and diffuse new skills across the rest of the organization.

 Learn a seven-step process for creating an engaging professional learning plan for your K–12 staff by downloading our District Leaders’ Guide for Developing a Professional Learning Plan.

 Teachers, administrators, and staff alike can learn how to look for patterns or gaps in data, interpret trends, and apply data-driven insights to their decision making.
 When this happens, everyone — most of all, students — reap considerable benefits.